YTT Theatre-Educational Research:

 1) High Storrs School, High Storrs Road, Shefﬁeld, Yorkshire.

 2) Hall Cross Academy, Thorne Rd, Doncaster.
 Yorkshire.

-(3) Vision West Nottinghamshire College, Derby Road, Mansﬁeld, Nottinghamshire.
+3) Vision West Nottinghamshire College, Derby Road, Mansﬁeld, Nottinghamshire.

-YTT Academic Awards: YTT (in collaboration with the Performance for Stage & Screen Department) was awarded First Place in the category of Shaping Futures at Shefﬁeld Hallam University, Faculty of Development and Society Team Awards 2017.
-YTT Published Research: Dr Henry Bell, Bryan McCormack, Image Theatre: “Transforming Perspectives Through Embodied Responses to Refugee Drawings in Yesterday Today Tomorrow (Traceability is Credibility) at the 2017 Venice Biennale.”
+Initial research evidence of YTT’s theatre approach can be found at: Image Theatre: “Transforming Perspectives Through Embodied Responses to Refugee Drawings in Yesterday Today Tomorrow (Traceability is Credibility) at the 2017 Venice Biennale.”
 Ride Research in Drama Education: The Journal of Applied Theatre and Performance, 2018, 23 (2), 294-315.

 YTT, with the Performance for Stage & Screen Department, was awarded First Place in the category of Shaping Futures at Shefﬁeld Hallam University, Faculty of Development and Society Team Awards.